Evolution of trust in structured populations: Discussion

 That is, PC/BD>IM>DB>WM.
 The pairwise comparison and birth-death updating rules lead to the largest $x_{T,\star}^{(TU)}$ value and favor trustworthy trustees the most.
 The imitation, death-birth, and the well-mixed population lead to smaller $x_{T,\star}^{(TU)}$ values sequentially.
 In this sense, the PC and BD updating rules in structured populations are most favorable to support trustworthy trustees against untrustworthy trustees.

 We also observe that the critical value $x_{T,\star}^{(TU)}$ in the well-mixed population is determined only by $R_T$, but in the structured populations it is also related to $R_U$.
 According to the expressions representing different scenarios outlined in Eq.~(\ref{eq_tudiscuss}), the advantage of trustworthiness instead undermines maintaining a high proportion of trustworthy trustees (i.e., an increase in $R_T$ results in a decrease in $x_{T,\star}^{(TU)}$), while the advantage of untrustworthy trustees facilitates maintaining a high proportion of trustworthy trustees (i.e., an increase in $R_U$ results in an increase in $x_{T,\star}^{(TU)}$).
-This is because, during the evolution of the three strategies, an increase in $R_T$ favors the reproduction of investors, which in turn contributes to the exploitation by untrustworthy trustees, and thus a larger proportion of untrustworthy trustees relative to trustworthy trustees at the extinction of investors.
+The mechanism behind these counterintuitive phenomena is that, during the evolution of the three strategies, an increase in $R_T$ favors the reproduction of investors, which in turn contributes to the exploitation by untrustworthy trustees, and thus a larger proportion of untrustworthy trustees relative to trustworthy trustees at the extinction of investors.
 The effect of $R_U$ works vice versa.

 Figure~\ref{fig2}(b) numerically compares the critical points of the well-mixed population and the structured population with different updating rules on the equilibrium $TU$-edge, which demonstrates our conclusions intuitively.